GenericMappingTools/pygmt/CONTRIBUTING.md

 our tests.
 This way, the *master* branch is always stable.

-General guidelines for making a Pull Requests (PR):
+General guidelines for making a Pull Request (PR):

 * **Open an issue first** describing what you want to do.
 If there is already an issue that matches your PR, leave a comment there instead to let us know